blueshift-labs/Blueshift-Cordova-Plugin/README.md

 To support rich push notifications from Blueshift, set up notification service and content extensions as mentioned in [this](https://developer.blueshift.com/docs/integrate-your-ios-apps-notifications-with-blueshift) document.

 ## Configure the plugin (optional)
-This is an optional step if you only need event reporting and push messaging as a service from Blueshift.
+Configuring the plugin is optional.
+The plugin comes with a set of default configurations that gives you services like event reporting and push notification out of the box.
+But, if you wish to enable services like in-app notifications or customise any other configurations (ex: in-app interval, batch-interval, device-id source etc), you would need to configure them as mentioned below.

-Once the plugin is added to the project, Blueshift SDK will be able to initialize automatically with a default set of configurations.
-If you wish to change these configurations, make use of the preference tag in the `config.xml` file.
+To make changes to the default configurations, make use of the `<preference>` tag in the `config.xml` file.

 Below are the complete set of configurations you can specify using the `config.xml` file with their sample values.